-Net change in fund balances - total governmental funds \$ (66,082) Governmental funds do not report revenues that are not available to pay current obligations.
+Net change in fund balances - total governmental funds \$ (209,345) Governmental funds do not report revenues that are not available to pay current obligations.
 In contrast, such revenues are reported in the Statement of Activities when earned.
-The difference is for property taxes 1 7/7 and related penalties and interest.
-1,767 Governmental funds report capital outlays for developer reimbursements as expenditures in the funds; however, in the government wide statements, these amounts reduce the liability for due to developers.
-104,605 00,000 57,045 ) 1,232,955 In the Statement of Activities , the cost of capital assets is charged to depreciation/amortization expense over the estimated useful life of the asset.
-(170,122) (170,122) Change in net position of governmental activities • • \$ 1,103,123
+The difference is for property taxes and related penalties and interest.
+20,988 The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of principal uses current financial resources.
+However, neither transaction has any effect on net assets.
+Other elements of debt financing are reported differently between the fund and government wide statements.
+Issuance of long-term debt \$ (5,170,000) Early extinguishment of long-term debt 300,000 Principal payments 1,405,000 Bond premium (333,013) Payment to refunded bond escrow agent 5,286,032 Interest expense (25,734) 1,462,285 In the Statement of Activities, the cost of capital assets is charged to depreciation/amortization expense over the estimated useful life of the asset.
+(170,122) (, , The unamortized bond discount related to the District's Series 2009A park bonds redeemed during the current year is recognized as a book loss in the Statement of Activities.
+Since this loss does not use financial resources it is not recognized in the fund financial statements.
+(17,282) Change in net position of governmental activities 1,086,524 on the position of Soverimental activities # 1,000,021